To be eligible for the Veterans Exemption, you must meet all veteran status, residency, and ownership requirements.

 - A veteran who served during a Qualified Service period of war or conflict

-- The spouse or registered domestic partner of a qualified veteran
+- The spouse of a qualified veteran

 - The unremarried surviving spouse of a deceased qualified veteran